 One of Montreal’s iconic restaurants, running since 1928 and selling 20 000 lb of smoked meat weekly, is definitely worth a visit.
 Besides, if Anthony Bourdain says: “You can’t not do this when you come to Montreal”, then you go and do it.

-Is Schwartz’s smoked meat sandwich the best in the city?
+I happened to visit Montreal in winter, and Schwartz’s smoked meat sandwich made for a satisfying meal!
+Is it the best in the city?
 I wouldn’t be able to say since it’s the only one I’ve tried.
 But I can vouch it’s a simple, straight forward, and honestly good sandwich.

 When I walked inside Montreal’s Schwartz’s Deli I couldn’t help but compare it to iconic Katz’s Deli in New York.
 Newspapers and pictures of celebrities pasted on the walls; a long counter on the right, tables on the left; and people, who have nothing in common but desire to try the legendary sandwich, sharing one table.